-Upsells is a basic form of account expansion.
-It involves selling a more expensive service level or additional features to existing customers in order to generate more revenue without creating new products.
+Upsells are a basic form of account expansion.
+It involves selling a more expensive service level or additional features to existing customers to generate more revenue without creating new products.
 Vendors usually offer different subscription plans depending on storage space, the number of users, etc. Upselling is value-based; as soon as customers realize some value from a product, they are willing to buy more to achieve more success.

 A typical example of successful upselling is Salesforce, which has recently surpassed $13 billion in annual revenue – the fastest to reach that milestone in the history of enterprise software companies.
-To do this, Salesforce focuses on the success of the customer and the upselling of the customer along the way.
+To achieve this, Salesforce focuses on the success of the customer and the upselling of the customer along the way.
 Instead of bombing clients with calls, they let clients discover the value of a higher subscription plan.

-Other successful companies are also using a freemium model where the core solution is free but with limited capabilities.
+Other successful companies are also using a freemium model, where the core solution is free but with limited capabilities.
 When customers upgrade to more functionality and features, they count as upselling because they are not new customers.
 During Coronavirus, customers who have gained value from you will be more open to buying a more comprehensive solution or additional features if it helps them achieve more success.